What Makes Copywriting An Underestimated Conversion Influencer

 Rishi believes that personalized experiences can go a long way in uplifting conversions.
 Not everyone in your target audience might have the same preferences; therefore, try to personalize your product page or sales pitch copy to accommodate for different segments in your audience group and engage better.

 Rishi shared an example of how his team redid the product page for an air purifier brand.
 They acknowledged that the page receives two kinds of visitors.
-There are people who are very methodical and who appreciate technical details about the product, and then there are those who merely want a quick summary.
+Some very methodical people appreciate technical details about the product, and then some merely want a quick summary.
 And so they decided to create two versions of their sales pitch copy for the same page.

 They redid the product page and asked the visitors, ‘How much time do you have?’
 If they clicked on ‘I have two minutes’, they showed them the shortened version of the sales pitch.
 And if they selected, ‘I have time’, they presented the more detailed version of their sales pitch.
 This test improved sales of this product by 30%, and it happened solely by personalizing experiences for the consumer.